GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 # Green-Coding-Competition-FY23

 Welcome to the Green Coding Hackathon FY23.
-The aim of this competition it's to utilize tools to analyze CO2 emissions and use methods and good practices to reduce our environmental impact into the technology world.
+The aim of this competition it's to utilize tools to analyse CO2 emissions and use methods and good practices to reduce our environmental impact into the technology world.

 Our whole team wish you good luck!